-Nearly everyone puts him or herself on the road to burnout syndrome because it’s what we’ve been taught to do with our lives.
+Nearly everyone who puts him or herself on the road to burnout syndrome does it because it’s what we’ve been taught to do with our lives.

 When the psychological cost of adapting to change is too high, we cling to the Herd.